-Spendor’s speakers tend to resemble each other so closely, it might be possible to copy-and-paste our review of the Award-winning A4s here, with just a few tweaks to some key details.
+Spendor’s speakers tend to resemble each other so closely, it might be possible to copy-and-paste our review of the former Award-winning A4 here, with just a few tweaks to some key details.

-But the Spendor A7s more than deserve their time in the spotlight and to receive plaudits of their own.
+But the Spendor A7 more than deserve their time in the spotlight and to receive plaudits of their own.

-The big brothers of the A-Line, these A7s are superb floorstanders that sound great, look great and are compact enough to fit into most homes.
+The big brothers of the A-Line, these A7 are superb floorstanders that sound great, look great and are compact enough to fit into most homes.
+And that's why they're What Hi-Fi? award winners.

-The Spendor A7s are elegant in their simplicity.
+The Spendor A7 are elegant in their simplicity.

-Build quality is of a high standard, with crisp edges and impeccably smart wood veneer finishes in either black ash, dark walnut or natural oak – there’s also a satin white option (for an additional £300).
+Build quality is of a high standard, with crisp edges and impeccably smart wood veneer finishes in either black ash, dark walnut or natural oak – there’s also a satin white option at a premium.

 Spendor is unique in having its own cabinet-making plant in the UK, and the company also supplies cabinets to other British speaker brands – including some of its direct rivals.

-Just like the A4s, the A7s are two-way speakers.
+Just like the A4, the A7 are two-way speakers.
 Each speaker has an 18cm mid/bass driver and a 22mm tweeter with a wide surround, which help disperse the sound even further.

 The main difference is, of course, cabinet size.
-The A7s head Spendor’s A-Line range (they’re about 7cm taller than the A4s, and 2kg heavier), but their relatively slim and compact dimensions (for a floorstander) mean they will fit neatly into most homes.
+The A7 head Spendor’s A-Line range (they’re about 7cm taller than the A4, and 2kg heavier), but their relatively slim and compact dimensions (for floorstanders) mean they will fit neatly into most homes.

 Position them correctly, around 20-30cm away from a wall or corners, and you'll reap the rewards.
 The Spendors have rear-firing slot-shaped reflex ports to reduce noise and distortion, and to give better grip on bass than a conventional tube-shaped port can generally manage.